govhack-science/govhack-science.github.io/_posts/2015-05-10-aodn-portal.md

 [![AODN portal homepage]({{ site.url }}/resources/aodn-portal.png)](http://portal.aodn.org.au/aodn/ "AODN portal")

-This portal has access to the complete IMOS metadata catalog and all available ocean data.
+This portal has access to the complete IMOS metadata catalog and all available ocean data (you can also access the [IMOS portal here](https://imos.aodn.org.au/imos123/home).
 Some of the interesting datasets include:

 - **Aerial photographs, nest cameras, protected areas and satellite imagery** from the Australian Antartic division
 - **Coral cores and oceanographic surveys** from the Australian Institude of Marine Science